freenas/freenas-docs/userguide/intro.rst

 * The `zettarepl <https://github.com/freenas/zettarepl>`__ replication
   tool has been added.

-* System console messages are saved to :file:`/var/log/console.log`.

-* Log files for replication tasks have been moved to :file:`/var/log/zettarepl.log`.

-* Log files for jail status and command output are stored in :file:`/var/log/iocage.log`.

-* Log files for each VM are stored in :file:`/var/log/vm/`.
-Log files have the same name as the VM.

 **Misc UI Changes**

 * The :guilabel:`Hostname` and :guilabel:`Domain` set in
   :ref:`Global Configuration` are shown under the iXsystems logo at the